QuickBooks Online 3-Column CSV Template

 A QBO 3-column CSV has a single header row (Date,Description,Amount) followed by one row per transaction.
 Example: Date,Description,Amount followed by 01/15/2025,Stripe Payout,1280.45 then 01/16/2025,Office Rent,-1450.00.
 Negative amounts are debits, positive amounts are credits.

-Most QuickBooks Online CSV imports use MM/DD/YYYY dates (for example, 01/15/2025).
-Exact Statement defaults QBO exports to MM/DD/YYYY, and you can switch the date format if your regional QuickBooks workflow requires a different convention.
+QuickBooks Online import files should keep the same date format on every row.
+Exact Statement defaults QBO exports to MM/DD/YYYY, and you can switch the date format if your workflow requires a different convention.

 The 3-column format (Date, Description, Amount) is simpler and uses a single Amount column where the sign determines debit vs credit.
 The 4-column format (Date, Description, Credit, Debit) separates debits and credits into two columns.
 Both are accepted by QBO — use whichever you find easier to review.